 This butterfly is named after its preferred host plant, the hackberry tree, commonly found in Maryland.

-The Hackberry Emperor can be found in open woodlands, streams, and suburban areas where hackberry trees are present.
+The Hackberry Emperor can be found in open woodlands, streams, and suburban areas with hackberry trees.

 This butterfly can be seen in Maryland from late May to early September, with peak sightings occurring in July and August.

-The Hackberry Emperor is an important pollinator in Maryland’s ecosystem, as it feeds on the nectar of various flowers and helps to spread pollen from plant to plant.
+The Hackberry Emperor is an important pollinator in Maryland’s ecosystem.
+It feeds on the nectar of various flowers and helps spread pollen from plant to plant.

 Additionally, this butterfly serves as a food source for other animals, including birds and reptiles.

-While the Hackberry Emperor is not considered endangered in Maryland, its population is threatened by habitat loss and the use of pesticides.
+While the Hackberry Emperor is not considered endangered in Maryland, habitat loss and the use of pesticides threaten its population.

 By preserving habitats that support hackberry trees and avoiding the use of harmful chemicals, we can ensure that the Hackberry Emperor continues to thrive in Maryland for years to come.